matomo-org/developer-documentation/docs/3.x/generated/Piwik/View.md

 - **isPluginLoaded**: Returns true if the supplied plugin is loaded, false if otherwise.
                       `{% if isPluginLoaded('Goals') %}...{% endif %}`
 - **areAdsForProfessionalServicesEnabled**: Returns true if it is ok to show some advertising in the UI for providers of Professional Support for Piwik (from Piwik 2.16.0)
+- **isMultiServerEnvironment**: Returns true if Piwik is used on more than one server (since Piwik 2.16.1)

 ### Examples